airbytehq/airbyte/docs/integrations/destinations/mysql.md

 #### Troubleshooting

-Some users reported they could not connect to Amazon AWS RDS MySQL or MariaDB.
-When creating the new connector they receive a `Cannot create a PoolableConnectionFactory`.
+Some users reported that they could not connect to Amazon RDS MySQL or MariaDB.
+This can be diagnosed with the error message: `Cannot create a PoolableConnectionFactory`.
 To solve this issue add `enabledTLSProtocols=TLSv1.2` in the JDBC parameters.

 #### Network Access